 Which is why I give it a quick once-over after they have everything laid out.

 And remember to reinforce the idea that whatever you take out of your bag while you're visiting, be sure to put back IN your bag right away!
 It's also a good idea to tuck the checklist inside their toiletry bag and remind them to be sure they have everything on the list before they head home.

-Free Overnight Packing Lists
+Free Overnight Packing Lists for Kids

 It's always nice to have a packing list on hand so we've created one for younger kids and another for tweens & teens to use.